 This ridge of hills rises from what seems like no-where between Worcestershire and Herefordshire.
 The Hills demand to be climbed and as reward you get views from the Brecon beacons to the Cotswolds.
-Dotted with black quaint little villages indie shops and majestic rivers there’s plenty to immerse yourself in.
-Bring your mutt and wander wild woods, grab a bike and blast downhill or paddle your way down the Wye.
+Dotted with black and white quaint little villages with celebrated independent high streets and criss crossed by majestic rivers.
+There’s plenty to immerse yourself in.
+Bring your four legged friend and wander wild woods, grab a bike and blast downhill or paddle your way down the Wye.
 Elsie’s is the perfect little hideaway.
-Rustic charm, a touch of glamour and luxury all set away in utter privacy.
-Everyone who discovers this place leaves a little piece of themselves here.
+Rustic charm, a touch of glamour and luxury all hidden away in utter privacy.
+Everyone who discovers this place wants to keep it their little secret.

 The Interiors reflect Elsie’s setting.
 The bare oak rafters, deep forest green Kitchen and heather pinks with rustic finishes sit perfectly in the wooded hillside and lush greenery that Elsie’s sits in.
 The bare Malvern stone walls and inglenook fireplace give the cottage a solid safe feel.
 The cottage has authenticity from rusted lights, wallpaper remnants on the rafters to bronze radiators.